- 5th Grade Memory Book

 Jefferson’s NEW Eco-Club will encourage students, parents and staff to create, implement and improve sustainable and eco-friendly practices at Jefferson.
-For more information, please contact Jill Jarvis.
+For more information, please contact Laura West.

 Every year, the Jefferson PTA collects gently used school supplies for donation to local schools in need and to SCARCE (School & Community Assistance for Recycling and Composting Education).
 Supplies can be deposited into boxes in the school office foyer.
 Collection boxes will be out at the end of the school year as students collect their remaining supplies for the year.
 For more information, please contact Kanako Shuaipaj and Joy Maniar.

 For those new to Running Club, students in grade 1 through 5 run during their lunch recess (plus 10 minutes of their flex time) for a 30 minute period.
 They have the opportunity to run around either the grass perimeter of the school grounds/Van Voorst Park or around the Fern Cul-de-sac (depending on field conditions).
 Three times around the fields is about 1 mile.
 Kids will receive a chain when they sign up, followed by the chance to earn a colorful plastic foot charm for each mile they run during the JRC season.
 Kids LOVE these feet!